Blogs

 The economic interest in space resources, or at least the reasonable expectation about the profitability of obtaining them, explains to a large extent the growing involvement of private investment in space travel.

-Beyond the industry related to artificial satellites, of great commercial strength, and also that which serves scientific and defense purposes, where the state sector continues to play a leading role, the possibility of exploiting high-value raw materials present in celestial bodies - from entrance, in the asteroids closest to the Earth and on the Moon - has awakened a kind of gold rush that is encouraging the new space degree program .
+In addition to the commercially strong artificial satellite industry, as well as the scientific and defense industries, where the state sector continues to play a leading role, the possibility of exploiting high-value raw materials present on celestial bodies, such as entrance asteroids closest to Earth and the Moon, has awakened a kind of gold rush that is fueling the new degree program in space.

 The epic of the new space barons -Elon Musk, Jeff Bezos- has monopolized the public narrative, but alongside them there are other New Space Players, with varied profiles.
 Behind all of them there is a growing group of capitalist partners and restless investors willing to risk assets in the expectation of profits.